nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 109
 00:06:33,370 --> 00:06:38,790
-[SPEAKER_05]: that we had last time, it seems like there's a little frustration in the minds of
+[SPEAKER_05]: that we had last time, it seems like there's a little frustration in the minds of finance

 110
 00:06:38,770 --> 00:06:44,663
-[SPEAKER_05]: in terms of what they are getting versus what they thought they asked
+[SPEAKER_05]: in terms of what they are getting versus what they thought they asked for.

 111
 00:06:44,643 --> 00:06:47,579